anthipe/Currency-Exchange-System/README.md

 ## FILES

-Begin by **downloading the .zip file and extracting all the contents**.
-After extracting the files, you will be able to see a server.c file and a client.c file.After running the server.c you have to run the client.c.
-After running the program , two .dat files will be created with the info of the accounts and the clients that the user made.
+Begin by **downloading the server.c file and the clients.c file**.
+After downloading the files,you can run the files in the command window or your prefered IDE._After running the server.c you have to run the client.c_.When you exit the programm , two .dat files will be created with the info of the accounts and the clients that the user made.

 ## COMMANDS